 C, ksh.
 Specify the language of the generated source code.
 Although these options are mutually exclusive, with Agent Builder you can create a resource type with Korn shell-generated code and reuse the same information to create C generated code.
 See Reusing Code That You Create With Agent Builder.

 GDS.
 Specify that this service is a generic data service.
-Oracle Solaris Cluster Generic Data Service (GDS) Guide contains more detailed information about creating and configuring a generic data service.
+Developing Agents With the Generic Data Service (GDS) contains more detailed information about creating and configuring a generic data service.

 After you have specified the required information, click Create.
 The Output Log area at the bottom of the screen shows the actions that Agent Builder performs.
 You can choose Save Output Log from the Edit menu to save the information in the output log.